ekartashov/lib_msg.sh/README.md

 ## Testing

-The library includes a test suite using [BATS (Bash Automated Testing System)](https://github.com/bats-core/bats-core).
+The library includes a comprehensive test suite using [BATS (Bash Automated Testing System)](https://github.com/bats-core/bats-core).

 1.  **Install BATS:**
     If you don't have BATS installed, you can install it using your system's package manager.